What is heart-healthy eating?

 Limit amounts of added fat such as margarine, butter, oil, salad dressing, and mayonnaise.

-Use low-fat dairy products such as low-fat milk, low-fat or fat-free cheese, low-fat or fat-free sour cream and cream cheese, and low-fat ice cream.
+Use low-fat or fat-free products such as milk, cheese, sour cream, cream cheese, and ice cream.

 Consider the following examples of food for healthier eating: